Blog | UsableNet

 Myth 2: EAA Standards Are Uniform Across the EU

 Reality: Although the EAA establishes a general framework, enforcement of EAA accessibility requirements may vary by country.
-Each EU member state can adapt the standards according to its legal context.
-This means that compliance in one country might not automatically translate to compliance in another.
+Each EU member state can adapt the standards according to its legal context, so compliance requirements and enforcement actions can differ from place to place.

-For businesses operating in multiple EU countries, it’s essential to tailor your compliance efforts to meet the specific national regulations of each market.
-Without a localized approach, companies risk compliance gaps that could have legal and financial consequences.
+For businesses operating in multiple EU countries, you must tailor your compliance efforts to meet the specific national regulations of each market where you have customers.
+Without a localized approach, companies risk gaps that could have legal and financial consequences.

 Learn Germany’s accessibility laws align with the EAA, check out this blog about Germany’s digital accessibility laws